-Man and woman get handed the bill at a restaurant
+A man is handed the bill at a restaurant.

 What is Your Credit Utilization Ratio?

-1. Your credit utilization ratio represents the portion of your available credit that you’re using.
+1. Your credit utilization ratio is the amount of available credit you’re using.

-2. You can calculate your credit utilization ratio by dividing the total of your balances by the total of your revolving credit.
+2. Calculate your credit usage by dividing the total of your balances by the total of your revolving credit.

-3. High credit utilization can indicate you’re having trouble paying your balances and can lower your credit score.
+3. When your credit utilization is high it might signal you’re having trouble paying your balances and can lower your credit score.

 How do you calculate your credit utilization ratio?

-Remember, when it comes to your credit score, your credit utilization ratio only involves your credit cards and personal lines of credit.
+Remember, when it comes to your credit score, your credit utilization ratio only involves your revolving credit accounts.

 You can follow these steps to determine your credit utilization ratio: